sudharaniinti/PCB_Design_STM32F4_Test_Board_kiCAD/README.md

 # STM32F4_based_PCB_Design_using_kiCAD
 This repository contains all the files related to the design of a PCB using KICAD.
-The PCB is based on the STM32F4-based microcontroller and incorporates a USB interface and a buck converter.
+The PCB is based on the STM32F4-based microcontroller and incorporates a USB interface and a Buck converter.

 This repository includes the following files: